RedisLabs/redislabs-docs/content/rc/cloud-integrations/terraform/get-started.md

 In your Terraform configuration file, you can add resources and data sources to plan and create subscriptions and databases.
 See the [Redis Cloud Terraform Registry documentation](https://registry.terraform.io/providers/RedisLabs/rediscloud/latest/docs) for more info about the resources and data sources you can use as part of the Redis Cloud provider.

-The steps in this section show you how to plan and create a flexible subscription with one database.
+The steps in this section show you how to plan and create a Redis Cloud Pro subscription with one database.

 1. Use the [`rediscloud_payment_method`](https://registry.terraform.io/providers/RedisLabs/rediscloud/latest/docs/data-sources/rediscloud_payment_method) data source to get the payment method ID.